Accessibility when using this site....

 PDF files can be:

-- Downloaded to your computer: To save a PDF file, right-click on the document link and choose 'Save target as' from the menu that appears.
+- Downloaded to your computer: To save a PDF file, right-click on the document link and choose 'Save link as' from the menu that appears.

 - Viewed online in your web browser: Click on the link to open and read the document online.

-- Printed: Right-click on the document link and choose 'Print target as' from the menu that appears.
+- Printed: Right-click on the document link and choose 'Print' from the menu that appears.

 You need a PDF reader to view a PDF file online.
 There are a number of PDF readers you can use: a common one is Adobe Reader, which is available free of charge from the Adobe website.